snadim02/snadim02.github.io/_posts/2026-06-21-sugar-spice.md

 In the corner, I added a [15" lazy susan](https://www.target.com/p/15-34-lazy-susan-turn-table-brightroom-8482/-/A-83445782) for infrequently used baking ingredients.

 ![Flour counter storage](../assets/img/flour-pantry2.jpg){: .mx-auto.d-block :}
-*The [brown sugar container](https://shop.kingarthurbaking.com/items/prokeeper-brown-sugar-storage-container) includes a terracotta disc to prevent clumping, and the [powdered sugar container](https://shop.kingarthurbaking.com/items/prokeeper-powdered-sugar-storage-container) comes with a dusting spoon.
+*The [powdered sugar container](https://shop.kingarthurbaking.com/items/prokeeper-powdered-sugar-storage-container) comes with a dusting spoon, and the [brown sugar container](https://shop.kingarthurbaking.com/items/prokeeper-brown-sugar-storage-container) includes a terracotta disc to prevent clumping.
 How cool!*

 ## Cost (New Products)